Associate Professor of Environmental Resource Policy / Director, Environmental Resource Policy Program

 BA, Political Science, University of California at Berkeley

-The Public Sector R&D Enterprise: New Approaches to Portfolio Valuation, research monograph accepted for publication (pending revisions) by Palgrave-Macmillan book series.
+The Public Sector R&D Enterprise: New Approaches to Portfolio Valuation, New York, NY: Palgrave (2015).

 “The Value of Flexibility in Adapting to Climate Change: A Real Option Analysis of Investments in Coastal Defense,” with Nicholas Vonortas, Climate Change Economics, Vol. 3, No. 2, 2012 (cited in Fifth Assessment Report of the Intergovernmental Panel on Climate Change).